sisoe24/Python-Easy-Print/README.md

 ---

-**NOTE** for Python 2: Because the extension uses an utf-8 character to create statements, Python2 developers must declare the encoding the the beginning of the file: `#coding: utf-8`.
+**NOTE** for Python 2: Because the extension uses a utf-8 character to create statements, Python2 developers must declare the encoding (`#coding: utf-8`) at the beginning of the file.
 More info [here](https://www.python.org/dev/peps/pep-0263/).

 ---